djpapzin/case-ai-analytics/TO_DO.md

 - [ ] Create backup procedures

 ## Notes 📝
+- Currently focusing on Streamlit deployment
-- Focus on AI assistant enhancements first
+- Next focus will be AI assistant enhancements
-- Prioritize security and performance
+- Prioritize security and performance after deployment
 - Regular testing throughout development
 - Document all new features and changes
 - Monitor API usage and performance